jessicacliong/JessicaLiong_T1A3/README.md

 Every time a task is completed, the date deadline box can be clicked to give a green box with a tick, which marks the task as completed on trello.

-The link to my Trello can be found in the project management link below the title of this READme Documentation.
+The link to my Trello can be found [here](https://trello.com/b/QnfB52xz/snooze-it-application)

 ## Psuedocodes